kuzmialke-and-friends/visualization-front/README.md

 // TODO: define concepts in more detail

-It can be previewed at [this link](https://6qqnw5wwmf.execute-api.us-east-1.amazonaws.com/dev/).
+It can be previewed as a Lambda, but it is not currently deployed as such.
+In special cases we can deploy it for a short while if there is interest to preview.
 It might be slow at start as Heroku services warm up.

 It was created thanks to the [Serverless React Boilerplate](https://github.com/arabold/serverless-react-boilerplate).